marinoandrea/microservices-url-shortener/README.md

 # Web Services and Cloud-Based Systems - Group 4

-This project contains 3 sub-projects: `auth-service`, `front-service` and `url-shortener`.
+This project contains 3 sub-projects: `nginx-entrypoint`,`auth-service`, `front-service` and `url-shortener`.

 The `url-shortener` is a Flask web service that exposes RESTful interfaces.
 Similarly, the `auth-service` is a Flask web service dedicated to user authentication and JWT generation.
-The `front-service` is a simple React.js single-page application which is used for testing API consumption on a GUI.
+The `front-service` is a simple React.js single-page application which is used for testing API consumption on a GUI.The `nginx-entrypoint` is a simple gateway that provides one entry point for all our microservices.

 ## Running the services